 Margot is an educator, artist, and advocate.
 After earning a Ph.D. in American Literature from Indiana University, Margot taught English at the college level for more than a decade.
 She then returned to graduate school, earned an M.F.A. in Media and Performing Arts from the Massachusetts College of Art and Design, and began teaching photography and art theory as well as actively pursuing her own art projects.
 Now, she blends those interests in her position as Interim Director of the Institute for Doctoral Studies in the Visual Arts, where she is also an Associate Professor of Critical Theory.
 Those efforts counterpoint her work as a founding trustee for the K2 Family Foundation, which is committed to promoting science-based art projects, increased access to education, and creative approaches to environmental sustainability.
 Margot and her husband, Robert, live on the St. George peninsula in mid-coast Maine.

-Alison Hawthorne Deming is author of four poetry books: Rope, Genius Loci, The Monarchs: A Poem Sequence, and Science and Other Poems (which received the Walt Whitman Award from the Academy of American Poets).
+Alison is the author of four poetry books: Rope, Genius Loci, The Monarchs: A Poem Sequence, and Science and Other Poems (which received the Walt Whitman Award from the Academy of American Poets).
 Her three nonfiction books are: Writing the Sacred Into the Real, The Edges of the Civilized World, and Temporary Homelands.
-Among her honors: Wallace Stegner Fellowship from Stanford University and two National Endowment for the Arts Fellowships.
-She co-edited with Lauret Savoy The Colors of Nature: Essays on Culture, Identity, and the Natural World.
-Her work has been widely anthologized, including in The Norton Book of Nature Writing and Best American Science and Nature Writing.
+Among her honors: a Wallace Stegner Fellowship from Stanford University and two National Endowment for the Arts Fellowships.
+She co-edited with Lauret Savoy The Colors of Nature: Essays on Culture, Identity, and the Natural World, and her work has been widely anthologized, including in The Norton Book of Nature Writing and Best American Science and Nature Writing.
 She is Professor at the University of Arizona.

 William L. Fox